vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p1.md

 [echo] Hello World
 ```

-Just as you may expected, the output of the `echo` task was `Hello World`.
+Just as you would expect, the output of the `echo` task was "Hello World".

 ## Keep Learning

 In [part two of this guide](/guides/ci-cd/tekton-gs-p2/), you'll learn about inputs into and outputs from tasks, as well as how you can use Cloud Native Buildpacks with Tekton.
-If you want to dive deeper into what has already been covered, you can give the [official documentation](https://github.com/tektoncd/pipeline#-tekton-pipelines) a read to learn more!
+If you want to dive deeper into what has already been covered, give the [official documentation](https://github.com/tektoncd/pipeline#-tekton-pipelines) a read to learn more!